slsa-framework/slsa-github-generator/README.md

 ## Build Your Own Builder

 Use the [BYOB framework](BYOB.md) to create your own SLSA builder on GitHub.
 If you have an existing GitHub Action, you can use the BYOB framework to wrap it into a SLSA builder.
-This will harden the build process by runing the Action in an isolated environment.
+This will harden the build process by running the Action in an isolated environment.
 Generated artifacts will meet Build Level 3 expectations and produce Build Level 3 provenance.
 To verify the provenance, your users can use the [slsa-verifier](#verification-of-provenance).

 ## Project Roadmap